RESPECTFUL & FAIR TREATMENT OF STUDENTS POLICY

 Greystone College may collect personal information including medical information as a result of this application and/or a student's time at Greystone College.
 This information will only be used in the course of the provision of educational, ancillary and medical services either directly or indirectly.
 Greystone College may provide a student's educational records or information to their parents (if a minor), sponsoring agency or any other educational institution to which the student applies.

-In addition, Greystone College (Toronto) Inc. and Greystone College (Vancouver) Inc. are required to share enrollment and reporting information with Immigration, Refugees and Citizenship Canada (IRCC) as necessary for the purposes of the International Student Program (ISP).
+In addition, Greystone College (Toronto) Inc. and Greystone College (Vancouver) Inc. are required to share enrollment and reporting information with Immigration, Refugees and Citizenship Canada (IRCC) as necessary for the purposes of the International Student Program (ISP); and in Quebec, Greystone College (Montréal) is required to share enrollment and student information with the MEES (Ministère de l'Éducation et de l'Enseignement Supérieur).
 This information is shared with the IRCC through Ontario's Ministry of Advanced Education and Development (MAESD), for Greystone College Toronto; and through British Columbia's Private Training Institutes Branch (PTIB) for Greystone College Vancouver.